Jump to Recipe Print Recipe

 Are Hershey Kisses gluten free?

 Yes, Hershey’s Kisses are gluten free!
-Hershey is very good about posting which of their products are gluten free on their site.
+Hershey is very good about posting which of its products are gluten-free on its site.
 You can also check out which Hershey Candies are gluten free.

 Why did the peanut butter blossoms turn out dry?